 Brainstorm self-care practices that work best for you, write them down and fit them into your calendar, Rondina recommends.
 This could mean different things for different people.
 Maybe you take up yoga, even doing basic moves at your desk, or meditate for a few minutes during your commute.
 Self-care doesn’t have to be lonely, either.
-Making time to be with your family and friends can be an important way to clear away the fog of being burnt out and focus on what really matters.
+Making time to be with your family and friends, or even finding a "working parent mentor" can be an important way to clear away the fog of being burnt out and focus on what really matters.

 Try to reframe your perspective, too.
 “Instead of all of these practices being ‘fit in’ to your work and your life, you should fit your work and your life into your wellness and self-care practices,” Rondina says.

 One way to fit self-care into your daily life and cut down on burnout syndrome is to be very tactical with all of your time.
 “Every Friday, I sit down and plan the next week,” says Hochheiser Ilkovitch.
 “I look at my calendar, confirm meetings and organize my to-do lists.
 So, on Monday, I start the week in a very organized way.
 I think it makes a huge difference.”